Landlords: FAQs

 - A place of worship

-- A listed building (but only where the improvements would unacceptably alter the character or appearance of the property)
+- A listed or officially protected building (but only where energy improvements would unacceptably alter its character or appearance)

 What is the minimum EPC rating, how do I know if I already have an EPC and what does it score?

-Landlords will need to ensure that their rental properties have a minimum Energy Performance Certificate (EPC) rating of C by 2030.
+The current minimum EPC rating for rented properties to meet, is a Band E. However, landlords must ensure that their rental properties have a minimum Energy Performance Certificate (EPC) rating of C by 2030.
 This is in preparation for new legislation where the current mandatory EPC E will become a mandatory EPC C, as part of the Government’s Warm Homes Plan.
 In order to reach an EPC rating C, a property must have between 69-80 points.
 We can help you futureproof your property, for more information on solutions and grants available, see our Futureproof your home section.

 You can search via your postcode on the government’s EPC Register.